Being environmentally conscious is important as there is only one planet, earth!

 Products usually feature a symbol or statement indicating they are plant-based.
 Sometimes they will have a “V” or “VE” symbol to denote vegetarian or vegan or a green leaf symbol that says “plant-based” below it.

 Switching from organic soap and shampoo can be life-changing.
-It is a far more natural and sustainable approach to maintaining and caring for your body and hair.
-Similar to organic soap, natural shampoo comes in a range of scents with different purposes.
+It is a more natural and sustainable approach to maintaining and caring for your body and hair.
+Like organic soap, natural shampoo comes in various scents with different purposes.

-Cutting down on the frequency of shopping and also ensuring that you are purchasing eco-friendly products can help you live a more sustainable life.
+Cutting down on the frequency of shopping and ensuring that you purchase eco-friendly products can help you live a more sustainable life.
 Try to buy more whole foods and cut down on the packaging of food items.

 Attempt to shop at your local farmer’s market, grow a small garden, subscribe to local farmers’ vegetable boxes, eat vegetables and fruits with the seasons, or join a community garden.
 Check out our sustainable green shopping tips on how to shop sustainably.

-Stop leaving the water running while you are doing things like dishes, shampooing or conditioning your hair, shaving, washing your hands, or brushing your teeth.
-Turning off the water during these activities can save energy and money in the long run.
+Stop leaving the water running while doing things like dishes, shampooing or conditioning your hair, shaving, washing your hands, or brushing your teeth.
+Turning off the water during these activities can conserve water and save energy and money in the long run.

 Turn off the lights whenever you leave a room or during the day when there is ample sunlight.
-This saves energy and reduces the number of carbon dioxide emissions being released every day.
+This saves energy and reduces the number of carbon dioxide emissions released daily.

 Using solar panels decreases the amount of energy you use on the grid.
 You can even use solar batteries to power your home during the night.
-This means that you’re not producing greenhouse gases and harmful emissions that contribute to global warming.
+This means you’re not producing greenhouse gases and harmful emissions contributing to global warming.

 The jury’s still out on whether carbon offsets accurately make up for the carbon dioxide released by planes.
 It’s best to reduce air travel or travel by train, bus, metro, or carpooling.
 And definitely avoid private planes.
 Reducing your air travel can help reduce your carbon footprint.